48 Symptoms Of Menopause

 It can be hard to lose weight in your 40s and 50s due to the change in hormone balance.
 Diet and exercise are key, but also be kind to yourself - your weight doesn't dictate your worth.

-Changing hormones can lead to sore boobs, just like when you're on your period.
+Changing hormones can lead to sore and tender breasts, just like when you're on your period.

 Burning mouth